marx-alex/Morphelia/README.md

 In order to integrate with other commonly used single-cell pipelines and to provide a high level of documentation, Morphelia uses AnnData as underlying data format.
-This allows annotations to be clearly separated from learnable features and the use of Scanpy functions for single cell analysis.
-AnnData and Scanpy were developed by the Theis Lab (see References).
+This allows annotations to be clearly separated from learnable features and to use Scanpy functions for single cell analysis.
+AnnData and Scanpy were developed by Theis Lab (see References).

 ![Pipeline](data/pipeline.png)